18 _ Validation policy and procedure

 3. For the above, produce an alphabetical listing, sorted by surname of the students whose work was assessed and sample at least one from every 5th letter until the sample size requirement is met

-Note: ASQA’s expectation is that a minimum of two (2) units of competency should be sampled when validating a qualification.
+Note: A minimum of two (2) individual units of competency must be sampled when validating a full qualification training product.

 Effective validation

-Validation must only consider the assessment evidence collected, retained and recorded in support of a validation decision for the selected assessment samples.
+Validation must only consider the assessment evidence collected, retained and recorded in support of an assessment judgement for the selected assessment samples.

 Validation determines if assessment tools have produced the intended evidence.
-Validators must look at the evidence in the sample, and determine if it is valid, reliable, sufficient, current and authentic.
-In reviewing assessment practice, validators should consider whether they satisfy the following ASQA guidelines:
+Validators must look at the evidence in the sample, and determine if:

-• Comply with the assessment requirements of the relevant training product
+• Evidence collected demonstrates consistency with the requirements of the training product; and

 • Are appropriate to the contexts and conditions of assessment (this may include considering whether the assessment reflects real work-based contexts and meets industry requirements)